JEMeyer/ai-maestro-dashboard/README.md

+# 🚀 We've Moved!

+This project has reached the end of its lifecycle and has been **deprecated**.
+But don’t worry!
+We've built something even better: **[AI-Maestro](https://github.com/JEMeyer/ai-maestro)**.

+AI-Maestro is a **faster, more scalable, and actively maintained** solution that replaces and improves upon this project.

+We recommend checking it out for a **better experience and continued support**! 🎉

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.